4neesh/DevBlog/src/posts/018_SolidS.md

 <br>
 <strong>Key Takeaways</strong><br>
 &#8226; Introduction to the SOLID principles of design.<br>
-&#8226; Understand how the first principle of Single Responsibility can be applied to object orientated classes.<br>
+&#8226; Understand how the principle of Single Responsibility can be applied to individual classes.<br>
-&#8226; Review the benefits of the SRP to minimise the potential of code rot.<br>
+&#8226; Review the benefits of the SRP.<br>

 <br>
 <h4>The SOLID principles of design</h4>